 From mid to late August and into September, the moorland is an unsurpassed attraction when all the tiny flowers of heather burst into bloom and the landscape in transformed into a seemingly endless carpet of pink and purple.
 Three types, ling and cross leaved heath, together with deep dark pink/purple bell heather, provide the most continuous and extensive display compared to anywhere else in England.

 Take a closer look at Fylingdales Moor, the vast heather moorland inland of Robin Hood’s Bay and Ravenscar.
 Notice anything special?
-Unlike most other moors in the National Park, grouse-shooting isn’t permitted here and instead it’s managed as a conservation area by the Hawk and Owl Trust.
+Unlike most other moorland in the National Park, grouse-shooting isn’t permitted here and instead it’s managed as a conservation area.

 Also look out for:

 - Bilberries fruiting on the moors.
 Globe-shaped, pink flowers appear among the green shoots of this low shrub from July to September.
 The flowers mature into small, globular black berries that have a bluish, waxy ‘bloom’, like grapes.
 Go bilberry picking for cooking in bilberry tarts - delicious with cream!